epfl-dcsl/fold/report/report.typ

 The physical size indicates the size of the segment in the file and not the size it will have in memory; the virtual size may be larger if the segments ends in zeros.
 In that case, after copying the segment, the module will initialize the differences with zeros.

-Note that for now, the loaded segments are all stored with read & write permission bits, necessary for the next modules.
+Note that for now, the loaded segments are all mapped with read & write permission bits, necessary for the next modules.
 They will be updated with the actual permissions bits from the program header table later on, when all the modifications on the code will have been applied (@sysv-protect).

 == Thread local storage<sysv-tls>